Skip to main content

 Despite the compelling mechanistic data, the results from human clinical trials on DAA supplementation are mixed.
 The initial, promising study by Topo et al. (2009) showed a 42% increase in testosterone in sedentary men after 12 days of supplementation.
 However, subsequent studies have failed to consistently replicate these findings, particularly in resistance-trained men.

-Some research has shown no significant increase in in athletes undergoing regular training.
+Some research has shown no significant increase in testosterone levels in athletes undergoing regular training.
 One study even noted a significant induction of the enzyme D-aspartate oxidase (DDO) in response to supplementation.
 DDO is the enzyme responsible for degrading D-aspartate, suggesting that the body may develop a compensatory mechanism to downregulate elevated DAA levels, potentially limiting the effectiveness of long-term supplementation.

 This homeostatic response could explain why effects are sometimes observed in the short term but may diminish over time, especially in individuals with already healthy baseline testosterone levels and efficient regulatory systems.